-Comment

-Use this instruction only in conjunction with an applicable “particular rights” instruction, such as Instructions 9.9–9.33.
 Such an instruction should set forth the additional elements a plaintiff must establish to prove the violation of the particular constitutional right or federal law at issue.

 In addition, use this instruction only when Monell liability is based on an expressly adopted official policy or a widespread or longstanding practice or custom of the defendant that is alleged either to be itself unlawful or to direct employees to act in an unlawful manner.
 See, e.g., Endy v.
-Cnty. of Los Angeles, 975 F.3d 757, 769 (9th Cir.
+County of Los Angeles, 975 F.3d 757, 769 (9th Cir.
 2020); Jackson v.
 Barnes, 749 F.3d 755, 763 (9th Cir.
 2014).
-For other bases of Monell liability, see Instructions 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof) and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on a Failure to Prevent Violations of Law or a Failure to Train—Elements and Burden of Proof).
+For other bases of Monell liability, see Instructions 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof), and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on a Failure to Prevent Violations of Law or a Failure to Train—Elements and Burden of Proof).

 As noted in the Introductory Comment to this chapter, § 1983 liability of a local governing body may not be based on respondeat superior.
 Monell v.
 Dep’t of Soc.
 Servs. of N.Y., 436 U.S. 658, 691 (1978).
 Such liability may attach when an employee committed a constitutional violation pursuant to an expressly adopted official policy.
 Ellins v.
 City of Sierra Madre, 710 F.3d 1049, 1066 (9th Cir.
 2013).
 “Official municipal policy includes the decisions of a government’s lawmakers, the acts of its policymaking officials, and practices so persistent and widespread as to practically have the force of law.”
 Endy, 975 F.3d at 769 (quoting Connick v.
 Thompson, 563 U.S. 51, 61 (2011)). “[A] rule or regulation promulgated, adopted, or ratified by a local governmental entity’s legislative body unquestionably satisfies Monell’s policy requirement[.]”
 Thompson v.
 City of Los Angeles, 885 F.2d 1439, 1443 (9th Cir.
 1989), overruled on other grounds by Bull v.
 City & County of San Francisco, 595 F.3d 964 (9th Cir.
 2010) (en banc).
 Whether a municipal policy or custom exists is a question of fact.
 Trevino v.
 Gates, 99 F.3d 911, 920 (9th Cir.
 1996) (“Normally, the question of whether a policy or custom exists would be a jury question.
 However, when there are no genuine issues of material fact and the plaintiff has failed to establish a prima facie case, disposition by summary judgment is appropriate.”).

 “Official policy” means a formal policy, such as a rule or regulation adopted by the defendant, resulting from a deliberate choice to follow a course of action made from among various alternatives by the official or officials responsible for establishing final policy with respect to the subject matter in question.
 Pembaur v.
 City of Cincinnati, 475 U.S. 469, 483-84 (1986); accord Benavidez v.
-Cnty. of San Diego, 993 F.3d 1134, 1153 (9th Cir.
+County of San Diego, 993 F.3d 1134, 1153 (9th Cir.
 2021).